inmanta/examples/vendors/README.md

   ```

-> Notice how we added the `Cisco IOS-XR` module under the repo section.
+> Notice how we added the `username`, `access token` and `Cisco IOS-XR` module under the repo section.

 ## Examples

-Having `Inmanta` installed, a project set up, and adding the required module repository to the `project.yml` file, you can use any of the available examples under each vendor's specific directory.
+Having `Inmanta` installed, a project set up, and adding the required module repositories to the `project.yml` file, you can use any of the available examples under each vendor's specific directory.

 For instance, let's see how we can shutdown an interface on a `Cisco IOS-XR` device.

-1) Head to the directory in which you have created your project, open the `main.cf` file and add the following lines:
+1) Head to the directory in which you have created your project, open the `main.cf` file and add the following lines from [Cisco interface example](Cisco/interface.cf):

    ```txt
    import ciscoxr